-City of Gold Coast supports a 'rapid removal' policy for graffiti.
+City of Gold Coast (City) supports a 'rapid removal' policy for graffiti.
 Offensive graffiti is given priority and is usually removed within one working day.

 As of 1 July 2010, City of Gold Coast no longer requires written consent of property owners prior to removing publicly visible graffiti.
-This is in accordance with State Government legislation under the Summary Offences Act 2005, and means that City officers can remove graffiti more quickly for our community.
+This is in accordance with State Government legislation under the Summary Offences Act 2005, this means that City officers can remove graffiti more quickly for our community.

 If we do happen to remove graffiti on your property as a part of this service, our team will leave you a notice to let you know.